p-bishop/testepaswmm/Welcome file.md

 </series>
 </TimeSeries>
   ```

 Additional information on how this information is written to control rules in the model input file is included in step 5.

 The <parameterID> refers to the EPA SWMM object to which the rule will apply.
 As such, this parameter should be one of the following EPA SWMM object types: pump, orifice, weir or outlet.

-EPA SWMM control rules may also use a &quot;priority&quot; level at the end of the rule.
-While there is potential to use the &quot;flag&quot; attribute (e.g. flag = &quot;8&quot;) to set priority levels of control rules in the model, this feature is not currently implemented and &quot;flag&quot; attribute is not currently used by the adapter.s ignored by the model adapter.
+EPA SWMM control rules may also use a “priority” level at the end of the rule.
+While there is potential to use the “flag” attribute (e.g. flag = “8”) to set priority levels of control rules in the model, this feature is not currently implemented and the “flag” attribute is ignored by the model adapter.

 1. **Read Rainfall Time Series**